His first battle was inside his mother’s womb. He fought. He triumphed.

 Ernie Gawilan dives and swims into the pool for four hours every day to keep himself in good shape.
 He trains at the Philippine Sports Complex in Pasig City, where dormitories for national athletes like him are also located.

-Despite his small stature—about four stacked 1.5 liters of Coke—Ernie brought pride to the country for being one of several Filipinos to win gold in the Asian Para Games, where para athletes across the continents face off.
+Despite his small stature—about four stacked 1.5 liters of Coke—Ernie brought pride to the country for being one of several Filipinos to win gold in the Asian Para Games, where para athletes across the continent face off.

 Last October, the speedy swimmer Ernie clocked 2:52.3 in the men’s 200-meter individual medley, ahead of Chinese Taipei’s Chen Liang-da by 3.47 seconds.
 His victory has ended our gold medal-drought since the establishment of Asian Para Games in 2010.